arielhr1987/leira-roles/README.txt

 = Can I create new capabilities to assign to a role? = Yes, new capabilities can be created.

-= Can I remove system capabilities =
+= Can I remove system capabilities? =
 No, Wordpress relay on those capabilities to work properly.

 == Screenshots ==